Corruption in Tajikistan: Anti-corruption activities

 The ineffectiveness of purported anti-corruption efforts is reflected in the fact that the nation's agency for the state's control of its budget and opposing corruption is generally viewed as one of the country's most corrupt institutions.
 Most of those who are prosecuted for corruption by the agency are employed in the lower rungs of the civil service, with the bulk of prosecutions occurring in the health, education, and agriculture sectors.
 This agency, formed in 2007, is under Rakhmon's control, not parliament's, guaranteeing that no one will be prosecuted for corruption without his personal approval.
 In an example of the high-level nepotism that is well-nigh ubiquitous in Tajikistan, the agency has been headed since March 2015 by Rakhmon's son Rustam.

 A June 2015 report noted that Rustam had just arrested Hasan Rajabov (sometimes transliterated as Khasan Radzhabov), an adviser to the president, on corruption charges.
 Rajabov was accused of massive embezzlement and soliciting bribes.
-Also arrested was Izzattullo Azizov, a member of the state religious affairs committee, who was accused of soliciting $2,000 bribes from Muslims wanting to travel to Mecca for the hajj.
+Also arrested was Izzattullo Azizov, a member of the state religious affairs committee, who was accused of soliciting $2,000 in bribes from Muslims wanting to travel to Mecca for the hajj.
 In addition, Rustam has arrested several other senior officials for corruption.

 One problem with anti-corruption efforts is that persons in power routinely use corruption allegations to try to bring down their political opponents.
 In June 2016, a government newspaper accused Muhiddin Kabiri, the exiled leader of the opposition, of illicit property purchases, and he has avoided prosecution only by staying abroad.
-Zaid Saidov, a former industry minister who had attempted to establish an opposition party, was targeted with corruption charges in 2013, and was arrested and sentenced to 51 years in prison.
+Zaid Saidov, a former industry minister who had attempted to establish an opposition party, was targeted with corruption charges in 2013 and was arrested and sentenced to 51 years in prison.